 Doctoral Training Fellowship in Cancer Prevention

 The Scottish Cancer Foundation (SCF) focuses on Cancer Prevention, and wishes to promote research, collaborative working across Scotland and public engagement in this area.
 Accordingly, the Foundation wishes to invest in the future of Cancer Prevention by providing motivated early-career individuals with research training opportunities in this area and has been fundraising to this end.
-As a result of generous donations, SCF is now in a position to award their first PhD studentships to suitable supervisors and host institutions.
+As a result of generous donations, SCF is now in a position to award the second of their PhD studentships to suitable supervisors and host institutions.
 The application should not include a named student.
 The students should be appointed by due process after the award of the grant, and the Foundation and the Benefactor reserve the right to have oversight of the appointment process.

 The available funding is intended to cover a stipend and reasonable costs, and will be awarded on a competitive basis.
-Completed application forms should emailed to:

 The deadline is: 31st October 2019

 Each application will be assessed by a panel of 3-5 external expert referees, and, informed by written reports from these referees, all applications will be assessed at a meeting of a committee made up of SCF Directors and at least one independent subject expert.

 Conflicts of interest for panel members will be:

 Current or recent (within 5 years) collaborator of applicant